-We are highly dependent upon our personnel, including Isaac E. Ciechanover, M.D., our President, Chief Executive Officer and founder, and Christopher Haqq, Ph.D., M.D., our EVP, Chief Scientific Officer.
-Our employment agreements with Drs.
-Ciechanover and Haqq are at-will and do not prevent them from terminating their employment with us at any time.
-The loss of the services of either of them could impede the achievement of our research, development and commercialization objectives.
+We are highly dependent upon our personnel, including Isaac E. Ciechanover, M.D., our President, Chief Executive Officer.
+Our employment agreement with Dr. Ciechanover is at-will and does not prevent him from terminating his employment with us at any time.
+The loss of the services of Dr. Ciechanover could impede the achievement of our research, development and commercialization objectives.